kaltura-vpaas/webcasting-integration/README.md

 ## Creating a LiveStream Object

-At the basis of Kaltura Webcast is a Live Stream (non interactive live broadcast).
-So, to create a webcast stream you will need to first create a [LiveStream](https://developer.kaltura.com/api-docs/General_Objects/Objects/KalturaLiveStreamEntry) object.
-We will create one using the [liveStream.add](https://developer.kaltura.com/console/service/liveStream/action/add) action.
-Then, to turn this live stream into an interactive webcast we will turn on little bit of configuration.
+At the basis of a Kaltura Webcast is a Live Stream (non-interactive live broadcast).
+To create a webcast stream you'll first need to create a [LiveStream](https://developer.kaltura.com/api-docs/General_Objects/Objects/KalturaLiveStreamEntry) object, which we'll do using the [liveStream.add](https://developer.kaltura.com/console/service/liveStream/action/add) action.
+Then we'll add some configurations in order to turn this live stream into an interactive webcast.

 We'll be creating an object with **`sourceType`** of `LIVE_STREAM [32]` with the parameters described here: